 Meal planning is one of the savings tips that can make a big impact on your bottom line.
-You'll not only eat healthier, you'll be saving money, and wasting less food.
+You'll be able to eat healthier, save money, and waste less food.

 Establish an emergency fund.
 Begin by putting away \$1,000 into an emergency fund, then keep adding to it.
 Your goal is to accumulate six months of your household expenses into an emergency savings fund.
 Begin with saving \$1,000.
 It will add up quickly once your debt is paid off.